Planning my journey

-LiftShare - operates car-sharing schemes across Scotland, matching registered users with other people making similar journeys.
+LiftShare - operates car-sharing schemes across the country, matching registered users with other people making similar journeys.

-Carplus provides a network of car clubs across Scotland, allowing you to cut out the costs of owning a car, whilst having access to one nearby.
+Carplus provides a network of car clubs across the country, allowing you to cut out the costs of owning a car, whilst having access to one nearby.